precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

 .. todo XXX We need to probably link to the manual or another CSB1 doc and cover using installer as preferred to the IDE

-The WiFi LED will illuminate once WiFi is configured and ready as an Access Point (or Station if reconfigured for STA mode.)

 .. todo [insert link] XXX figure link showing WiFi LED